fabianoengler/dictvars/README.md

 # dictvars

-Create dicts from variables in scope
+Create dicts from variables in scope.